annalebelle/annalebelle.github.io/_posts/2024-03-06-presentation-at-neuroscience-and-behavior-seminar-series.md

 url: 2024-03-06-nsb-seminar
 ---

-I successfuly presented for the Neuroscience and Behavior community at the University of Massachusetts Amherst, Old Chapel, Amherst, MA as a completion requirement for PhD candidacy.
+I am excited to present my graduate research for the Neuroscience and Behavior community at the University of Massachusetts Amherst, Old Chapel, Amherst, MA.